appdotnet/api-spec/content/docs/resources/file/index.md

         <tr>
             <td><code>total_size</code></td>
             <td>int</td>
-            <td>The total number of bytes of the file's contents including all derived files.</td>
+            <td>The total number of bytes of the File's contents including all derived Files.</td>
         </tr>
         <tr>
             <td><code>type</code></td>
             <td>string</td>
-            <td>A string that looks like a reversed domain name to identify the intended purpose of this file. <em>There is no authentication or authorization performed on this field.
-Just because you create files with the type <code>com.example.awesome</code> does not imply you are the only one that is using that namespace or that the file contents will match the format you expect</em>. <code>net.app.core</code> is a reserved namespace.</td>
+            <td>A string that looks like a reversed domain name to identify the intended purpose of this File. <em>There is no authentication or authorization performed on this field.
+Just because you create Files with the type <code>com.example.awesome</code> does not imply you are the only one that is using that namespace or that the File contents will match the format you expect</em>. <code>net.app.core</code> is a reserved namespace.</td>
         </tr>
         <tr>
             <td><code>url</code></td>
             <td>string</td>
-            <td>The full URL to this file.
-It may return a 404 if a file has been deleted or if the url has expired.</td>
+            <td>The full URL to this File.
+It may return a 404 if the File has been deleted or if the URL has expired.</td>
         </tr>
         <tr>
             <td><code>url_expires</code></td>
             <td>string</td>
             <td>A <a href="/docs/basics/data-formats/#dates">date and time</a> indicating when the provided <code>url</code> will no longer be valid.
-If the expiration has passed, please refetch the file or underlying object to get a new url to use.</td>
+If the expiration has passed, please refetch the File or underlying object to get a new URL to use.</td>
         </tr>
         <tr>
             <td><code>user</code></td>
             <td>object</td>
-            <td>The User who created this file.</td>
+            <td>The <a href="/docs/resources/user/">User</a> who created this file.</td>
         </tr>
     </tbody>
 </table>